AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/getting-started-overview.md

 >[!TAB New workspace experience]

 Learn about the [new workspace](new-workspace.md) in Acrobat that helps you quickly discover tools and complete your PDF tasks efficiently.

->[!TAB Discover PDF insights with the AI Assistant]

-Learn how to gain insights from your PDF files using the [AI Assistant](ai-assistant.md).

 >[!ENDTABS]